JohannaTrost/seqsharp/README.md

 Key components:

-- `pretrained_models`: Here we provide the pre-trained seq#-models presented in our paper.
+- `seqsharp/pretrained_models`: Here we provide the pre-trained seq#-models presented in our paper.
 They were trained on simulations using various evolutionary models for both DNA and protein sequences.
-- The modules included in this package enable training, testing, and evaluation of (pre-trained) seq#-models.
+- The modules included in the seqsharp-package enable training, testing, and evaluation of (pre-trained) seq#-models.
 They can be used directly or through the CLI.
 Below, you will find commands to reproduce the results in our paper.
-- `compare_models.ipynb`: This Jupyter notebook offers a comprehensive analysis and comparison of the performance of our pre-trained models.
+- `seqsharp/compare_models.ipynb`: This Jupyter notebook offers a comprehensive analysis and comparison of the performance of our pre-trained models.
 It generates tables and figures that are included in the supplementary material of our paper.
+- `protein_simulations`: This folder includes a CLI that allows to reproduce the simulated protein data collections of our study.

 To reproduce the results of the classifier using Gradient Boosted Trees please refer to [Julia's repo](https://github.com/tschuelia/SimulationStudy.git).